Anything-Code/internet-and-network-technologies/README.md

 - **No** user-data transported
 - Only **how** to do it
-- No flatrate between providers.
+- No Flatrate between providers.
 Payed by bit
 - No routing-protocol needed for routing within directly connected networks

 <b style="color:teal">